Pouramua/myownHerokuChecklist/README.md

 * From the dashboard, click the 'New' button in the top right corner.
 Create a name and a region and press 'create app'.
 Scroll down to the 'deploy using heroku git' section and copy the line that starts 'heroku git:remote -a YOUR_HEROKU_APP'.
 When you run this line in your terminal, it will add `heroku` as a new remote to your repo, similar to `origin`.
 Type `git remote -v` to see it.

+## Setting up an exsiting App.

+`heroku info <appName>` will give you the Git URL and then you wanna run `git remote add heroku {Git Url}` and this will set up your heroku remote the equivalent to `heroku git:remote -a infinite-harbor-71449`

 ## Provision and deploy